m8ttyB/secretmustache/README.md

 License
 -------
-This software is licensed under the [MPL] 2.0:
+This software is licensed under the [MPL 2.0]:

     This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this